Citation, DOI, disclosures and article data

 Cardiac fibroma is a tumour that primarily affects children (most cases is detected in infants or in utero) with a ratio of 4:1 compared with adults 5.
-They are the second most common benign primary cardiac tumour in children after cardiac rhabdomyoma and second commonest fetal cardiac tumour 2.
+They are the second most common benign primary cardiac tumour in children after cardiac rhabdomyoma and second most frequent fetal cardiac tumour 2.

 Cardiac fibromas are often associated with arrhythmias which can be a presenting feature.
 They can also cause hemodynamic compromise and congestive heart failure.
 These tumours also may be found incidentally in asymptomatic patients.

 Cardiac fibromas represent a collection of fibroblasts interspersed among large amounts of collagen (some authors believe that this tumor is a hamartoma rather than a neoplasm).

 These tumors are well-defined, solitary, intramyocardial lesions with smooth margins and usually large, with a mean diameter of ~5 cm and may obliterate the ventricular cavity.

 They almost always arise in the left ventricular free wall, interventricular septum or right ventricular free wall (in descending order) 5.

 Unlike many primary cardiac tumors, fibromas usually have no foci of cystic change, hemorrhage, or necrosis.
 Calcification is a common finding.

 There is an increased prevalence of cardiac fibromas in Gorlin syndrome.

 On CT, cardiac fibromas are homogeneous soft-tissue masses that are usually sharply marginated, but also can be infiltrative.
 Dystrophic calcification is seen in approximately 25% of cases 5.
 These lesions may enhance homogeneously or heterogeneously after administration of contrast.